hmlongco/Factory/README.md

 1. Resolver requires pre-registration of all service factories up front.
 2. Resolver uses type inference to dynamically find and return registered services in a container.

-The first issue can lead to a performance hit on application launch.
-Then again, the registration process is usually quick and not normally noticable.
+While the first issue could lead to a performance hit on application launch, in practice the registration process is usually quick and not normally noticable.
 No, it's the second item that's somewhat more problematic.

  Failure to find a matching type *could* lead to an application crash if we attempt to resolve a given type and if a matching registration is not found.
-In practice that isn't really a problem as such a thing tends to be noticed and fixed rather quickly the very first time you run a unit test or when you run the application to see if your newest feature works.
+In real life that isn't really a problem as such a thing tends to be noticed and fixed rather quickly the very first time you run a unit test or when you run the application to see if your newest feature works.

  But... could we do better?
 That question lead me on a quest for compile-time type safety.
 Several other systems have attempted to solve this, but I didn't want to have to add a source code scanning and generation step to my build process, nor did I want to give up a lot of the control and flexibility inherent in a run-time-based system.